 There shall be no limitation on vacation leave accruals until calendar year 2011.
 Effective pay period 1 of 2011, the maximum vacation leave accrual balance that may be carried over to a future calendar year shall be 480 hours.
 However, the maximum vacation leave accrual balance that may be carried over into a future calendar year for an employee with a balance of more than 480 hours at the end of calendar year 2010 shall be such employee's vacation leave balance at the end of pay period 26 of calendar year 2010.
 Thereafter, the employee's maximum vacation accrual balance for those employees with a balance greater than 480 hours at the end of calendar year 2010 shall be adjusted annually at the end of each calendar year and shall never be increased.
-Any vacation leave accrual balance at the end of the calendar year shall be cashed out and paid in accordance with this section.
+Any vacation leave accrual balance in excess of the employee's maximum leave accrual balance at the end of the calendar year shall be cashed out and paid in accordance with this section.